 - an interlocutory session, without particular imbalances, will tend to have closure in an intermediate area of the range.

 The underlying assumption of the Intraday Intensity Indicator is correct, but it is also affected by a simplification: the course of a session can be influenced by different phases.

 In which the upward and downward functions can alternately take over.

-It is not known, in a single daily bar, on which fronts the largest volumes are generated, while the closing level could be the result of the final movement achieved with lower volumes.
+In a single daily bar, it is unknown which fronts the largest volumes are generated, while the closing level could result from the final movement achieved with lower volumes.

-With the technical analysis of the Intraday Intensity Indicator, however, we are closer to reality than with the On Balance Volume Indicator.
+However, with the technical analysis of the Intraday Intensity Indicator, we are closer to reality than with the On Balance Volume Indicator.

 Intraday Intensity Index Indicator calculation formula

 The standard and standardized versions of the Intraday Intensity Index formula are as follows:

 Where: C = Closing price; H = Maximum of the session; L = Minimum of the session; V = Volumes exchanged in the session.